 2. An oil spill response organization that participates in the sensitive site strategy evaluation program will receive a yearly schedule from the Office of Spill Prevention and Response which lists the sensitive sites to be drilled.
 The oil spill response organization shall make arrangements to provide all the necessary equipment and personnel.
 The Administrator will develop this schedule to assure that a representative number and type of sensitive sites that could potentially be impacted will be drilled.
 The schedule shall reflect the Office of Spill Prevention and Response's Best Achievable Protection mandate, factoring in the Office of Spill Prevention and Response's workload, and seasonal variability and sensitivities.
-The Office of Spill Prevention and Response will work with the oil spill response organization to ensure that all local, state, and federal laws, regulations and permitting requirements are complied with as part of sensitive site strategy evaluation program drill planning and implementation.
+The Office of Spill Prevention and Response sworkload, and seasonal variability and permitting requirements are complied with as part of sensitive site site strategy evaluation program drill planning and implementation.